MITIGATING CIRCUMSTANCES PROCEDURE

 Death or serious illness of a close relative or a close friend

 such other matters which may to a significant extent have adversely affected the examination performance.

-d.
-For other circumstances evidence from a reliable and objective and verifiable source.
+- For other circumstances evidence from a reliable and objective and verifiable source to be included.

 Application and relevant documentation must be submitted within 5 days of the examination in question.
 The documents will be provided by the school office to the relevant course board and the relevant examination board will consider the mitigating circumstances.